namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/10/25
+- Planning to investigate NC-118

 ### 1/9/25
-- Hoping to get back to NC-48 in between meetings
+- Finally wrapped up NC-48 - need reviews, simple code change just was hard to test locally
+- Mostly meetings outside of that

 ### 1/8/25
 - Worked on NC-13 and the DCDev release